Marchetto da Padova: Writings and influence

 Marchetto published two major treatises, the Lucidarium in arte musice plane (probably in 1317–1318), and the Pomerium in arte musice mensurate (probably 1318).
 He also published an abridged version of the Pomerium as the Brevis compilatio, though the date of this is not known.
 He stated in the Pomerium that he wrote it while staying at the house of Raynaldus de Cintis in Cesena, who was lord of the city from 1321 to 1326, however most scholars believe that the Pomerium was written in 1318.

-The meanings of the two titles are: lucidarium, an encyclopaedic clarification and pomerium, the verge or enclosure around the orchard of Rome.
+The meanings of the two titles are: lucidarium, an encyclopaedic clarification and pomerium, which originally meant the boundaries of the city of Rome but by Marchetto's time had taken on the meaning of an enclosed orchard or green space.

 Precise dating of his work has been important to musicology because of the controversy over whether he was influenced by the innovations of the French ars nova, as written by Philippe de Vitry and Jean de Muris in the 1320s, or whether the influence went the other way.
 Most likely Marchetto's work was first, although he was well aware of the French practice – which, like most innovations in music before the 20th century, was only discussed in writing years after the actual musical innovation took place.
 All of the treatises except for the abridged version are in a heavily scholastic framework, and were almost certainly collections of oral teachings.

 Marchetto's innovations are in three areas: tuning, chromaticism, and notation of time-values.
 He was the first medieval writer to propose dividing the whole tone into more than two parts.
 A semitone could consist of one, two, three, or four of these parts, depending on whether it was, respectively, a diesis, an enharmonic semitone, a diatonic semitone, or a chromatic semitone.
 Marchetto preferred to widen major intervals and narrow minor ones for melodic effect, the opposite of what the later meantone temperament does.
 The exact size of the major sixth he described is the subject of some disagreement, but was considered by George Secor to be 12:7 (933 cents).